Anuraj0124/combine_pdf/README.md

 pdf.save "file_with_numbering.pdf"
 ```

-Numbering can be done with many different options, with different formating, with or without a box object, and even with opacity values - [see documentation](https://www.rubydoc.info/github/boazsegev/combine_pdf/CombinePDF/PDF#number_pages-instance_method).
+Numbering can be done with many different options, with different formatting, with or without a box object, and even with opacity values - [see documentation](https://www.rubydoc.info/github/boazsegev/combine_pdf/CombinePDF/PDF#number_pages-instance_method).

 For example, should you prefer to place the page number on the bottom right side of all PDF pages, do: